Jonny-exe/binary-fractions/binary_fractions/README.md

 **Returns**:

-- `str` - binary string representation of number
+  Union[Binary, str]: binary string representation of number If self_value was of class Binary, it returns a Binary instance.
+  If self_value was of class str, it returns a str instance.

 <a name="binary.Binary.to_simple_exponential"></a>
 #### to\_simple\_exponential